iurjoh/Baby-Daily/README.md

 - [Font Awesome](https://fontawesome.com/icons) to get icons for this project;
 - [Coolors](https://coolors.co/) for inspiration about color palettes;
 - [Bootstrap Icons](https://icons.getbootstrap.com/) to get icons for this project;
-- [Bootstrap Documentation](https://getbootstrap.com/docs/4.0/getting-started/introduction/) to access all the documentation to use many of Bootstrap shortcuts.
+- [Bootstrap Documentation](https://getbootstrap.com/docs/4.0/getting-started/introduction/) to access all the documentation to use many of Bootstrap shortcuts;
+- [Kera Cudmore](https://github.com/kera-cudmore/readme-examples/blob/main/milestone1-readme.md) as an exampel of a good README file structure.

 ## Media